priya6971/priya6971/README.md

 - ⚡ Mentor of Data Structure and Algorithms at iNeuron.ai.

-- 👯 Past one year work experience with Thales Company as Software Engineer.
+- 👯 One year work experience with Thales Company as Software Engineer.

 - 💬 All of my projects are available at https://github.com/priya6971